teamvridhi/Vriddhi_Submission/README.md

 2. Logs in via phone number/email
 3. Selects his/her profile type and services required
 4. Vriddhi app connets users to large varitity of resources available on platform
-5. More people come on platform the better resource avaiability
+5. More people on the platform, better the resource avaiability

 ## Long description